 What is a Hospitalist?

-A Hospitalist is a physician that is trained to specifically treat and be responsible for patients in the hospital.
+A hospitalist is a physician that is trained to specifically treat and be responsible for patients in the hospital.
 These doctors are available 24 hours a day, seven days a week to provide immediate and ongoing care without delay.
-Hospitalists can be found at Norman Regional's main campuses: Norman Regional Hospital and the HealthPlex.
-They admit and care for patients in the Intensive Care Unit (ICU), Progressive Care Unit (PCU), Telemetry, Palliative Care, Oncology, Cardiovascular Intensive Care Unit (CVICU), Cardiac PCU, and Medical/Surgical units.
+Hospitalists can be found at Norman Regional's two acute care hospitals: Norman Regional Hospital and Norman Regional HealthPlex.
+They admit and care for patients in the Intensive Care Unit (ICU), Progressive Care Unit (PCU), Telemetry, Palliative Care, Oncology, Cardiovascular Intensive Care Unit (CVICU), Cardiac PCU, Women's and Children's unit, and Medical/Surgical units.
 They also provide consults for patients in the Orthopedics and Women's unit.

 What about my Primary Care Physician?

 The hospitalist will coordinate your care with your primary care physician.
 By working together, the hospitalist will have a full understanding of your current health and medical history.
 The hospitalist will examine you and coordinate all other exams, tests, and treatments while you are in the hospital.
 Upon discharge from the hospital your medical care will transition back to your primary care physician.